skip to content

 However, because the Commonwealth has power over Aboriginal affairs under the so-called "race power" under the Constitution, a provision or even any ministerial act under the Commonwealth Act would take precedence over the State Act and its procedures.
 This was one of the legal issues involved in the dispute over the Hindmarsh Island (Kumarangk) Bridge.

-The Aboriginal Heritage Act 1988 (SA) establishes an Aboriginal Heritage Committee comprised of Aboriginal people from all parts of the State.
+The Aboriginal Heritage Act 1988 (SA) establishes an Aboriginal Heritage Committee comprising Aboriginal people from all parts of the State.
 This Committee advises the Minister on making entries in central archives, on measures that should be taken to protect or preserve Aboriginal sites, objects or remains, on the appointment of inspectors and on the administration of the Act and the protection and preservation of Aboriginal heritage.

 Register of Aboriginal Sites and Objects